Introduction

 f.write("Task completed successfully!")

-• Memory: Your project must use 512 MB or less.
-(Larger memory support is planned for future updates.)
+Memory: Your project must use 512 MB or less.

 Creating the Interface